dime-scheduler/sdk-dotnet/docs/docs/import/import.md

 ---
-id: import
+id: api
-title: Import
+title: Using the Import API
-sidebar_label: Import
+sidebar_label: API
 ---

 Any class that implements the `IImportRequestable` interface is eligible to be processed by the import service in Dime.Scheduler.
 All import requests are done through `DimeSchedulerClient`'s Import property, which is an implementation of the `IImportEndpoint` interface.